roadwarriorslive/Pipulate/README.rst

 ########################################
 Pipulate - Automate Google Sheets for SEO & Social Media
 ########################################

-The time comes in every marketer's life when you want to use those beloved spreadsheete of yours as either a database or a dashboard.
-Why shouldn't they just update themselves?
-This is the future, after all.
-Simply connecting to Google Services shouldn't be the insurrmountable challange that it is, mostly thanks to OAuth2 and crappy APIs.
-I fix that for you here, and teach you how to "pipulate" your dumbass SEO or Social Media career over to Data Science.

 Step #1: Go install https://www.anaconda.com/download/ then start Jupyter Notebook.
 Make a new Python 3 notebook, and then type::